Canada Russia '72

-Canada Russia '72 is a 2006 Canadian documentary-style miniseries about the 1972 Summit Series.
+Canada Russia '72 is a 2006 Canadian docudrama miniseries about the 1972 Summit Series, a series of exhibition ice hockey games between state amateurs of the Soviet Union and professional players from Canada.
 The two-part miniseries was directed by T. W. Peacocke and written by Barrie Dunn and Malcolm MacRury.
-Canada Russia '72 first aired on consecutive nights on CBC on April 9 and 10 of 2006.
+Canada Russia '72 first aired on CBC on April 9–10, 2006.